djstory/podcasting/README.md

 <img src="images/drag-in-new-audio.png">

-- Duplicate your new track to create as many tracks as you'll need
-- Start importing your the audio files you have (dragging files in is the easiest way to do this)
+- Start importing the audio files you have (dragging files in from Finder is the easiest way to do this)
+  - If you haven't yet, download the audio files [here](https://support.apple.com/kb/PH24957?locale=en_US).
-  - Place tracks from top to bottom according to the order they will occur in your episodeOPTIONAL: Record your own intro and outro
+- Place tracks from top to bottom according to the order they will occur in your episode—it should look like stair steps going down from left to right
--
-  - Find a good level and distance—make sure you're not distorting
-- Import main podcast audio